mahalia-bone/mahalia-utils/README.md

 This package contains the customizations for the Mahalia Hearing Aid Research system.

-Please see the `docs/` directory for more information.
+[Please click here to read the User Guide](docs/mahalia-distro.md) for more information on how to use the Mahalia system.

 # Building mahalia-utils